andrew-drogalis/MySQL-Concurrency/README.md

 }
 ```

-If the POST password has not been provided, exit the application.
+Check if the POST password has been provided.
+If not exit the application.

 ```php
 if (!isset($_POST['password'])) {